 The world is back travelling!
-Blair and I participated in the Australian Tourism Exchange in Sydney in May.
-We are excited to be reunited with so many of our Australian and International travel distribution partners, many of whom have become close friends.
-The energy on the trade show floor was amazing – and so many of us felt it was a palpable sign that we are on the right track for a return to a more normal business environment.
+Between us, Blair and I participated in the Australian Tourism Exchange in Sydney in May, Marketplace US in August, SA Uncorked in Sydney in October and Marketplace UK Europe in November 2022.
+We are excited to be back in touch with many of our Australian and International travel distribution partners, who have become close friends.
+The energy at these events has been amazing – so many of us felt it was a palpable sign that we are on the right track to return to a more normal business environment.

 Be warned – this is a detailed update as there have been many changes…

 Exceptional Kangaroo Island is a family-owned business based in Cygnet River on Kangaroo Island.
 Our core experiences are small group and private tours, guided walks and e-Bike tours.
 Common to all is a focus on good food, good wine and sustainable wildlife encounters.
 Our tours can be combined with a selection of accommodations and enhanced by the addition of encounters with local artists, wine- makers and ecologists.
 Our mission is to celebrate the very best Kangaroo Island offers in a sustainable way.